 Built docs can then be found in the

 Automatically running all tests¶

 All of the above tests can be run automatically using tox.
-You will need binaries for Python 2.6, Python 2.7 and Python 3.4 available on your system.
+You will need binaries for Python 2.7 and 3.6 available on your system.

 To run all tests without installing any of the optional dependencies, do: